grimborg/gitgitlab/README.rst

 GitGitLab: Gitlab Git Plugin
 ============================

-GitGitLab allows you to integrate Gitlab in your git flow.
+GitGitLab integrates Gitlab in your git flow.

 With GitGitlab, you can create projects, clone them and set them as remote source without leaving the command line.